HUMAN- Humanities

 Credits 1 5

-IL, RE- Service learning provides a mechanism to combine academic studies with community service.
+IL, RE- Community-based learning provides a mechanism to combine academic studies with community service.
 In concert with a faculty advisor and community agency representative, students develop and apply skills and expertise from the humanities in a community setting.
 The student will be involved in defining the project scope and will be required to travel off-campus to the service site.
-Prerequisite(s): Instructor permission.
+This course is aimed towards students who are doing independent community-based learning for the second time.

 HUMAN 330: Design Research Methodologies